b1rr0/ronin/message-queue.md

 #### Why Not Just Use Simple Programming Language Queues?

 You might think: "Why not just use a simple queue from a programming language where first-in-first-out (FIFO) works?"
 Indeed, we could use basic data structures like queues from standard libraries:

-However, this approach has a critical problem: **when we dequeue a message, we no longer store it anywhere**.
-If we retrieve a message and our consumer becomes unavailable (crashes, network issues, etc.), we lose that data permanently.
-The message is gone from the queue but never processed.

-#### Why Message Brokers Are More Sophisticated

-This is exactly why message brokers are more sophisticated.
-They solve this fundamental reliability problem by:

-- **Persistent storage**: Messages are stored on disk, not just in memory
-- **Acknowledgment mechanisms**: Messages remain in the broker until explicitly acknowledged
-- **Offset tracking**: Consumers can track their position and resume from where they left off
-- **Replication**: Multiple copies ensure data isn't lost when servers fail

 <img src="assets/message_queue/queue_as_data_strucure.png" alt="Queue as Data Structure" style="max-width: 100%; height: auto;" />
 ```go
 type SimpleQueue struct {